newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 ### Application Requirements

 * Business name
-* Business addresses (including any satellite offices)
+* Business addresses (and the address of any satellite office)
 * Name and license number of the architect in charge of the principal office
 * Name and license number of the architects in charge of each additional office
 * Name, license number, and address of every `Responsible Charge|responsible-charge`
-* Name, address, license number of every officer, director, manager, and stockholder in your firm
+* Name, address, and license number of every officer, director, manager, and stockholder in your firm
 * Number of shares issued (if the firm is a Corporation)
 * Pay any fees associated with the application

-**Note:** The application will require signatures from every officer, director, manager, and stockholder in your firm, Responsbile Charge, and the CEO.
+**Note:** The application will require signatures from every officer, director, manager, and stockholder in your firm, Responsible Charge, and the CEO.

 > **Once completed, you will have:**
 >